October 9, 2015

 The recognition is awarded by the State Superintendent of Public Instruction in accordance with specified criteria set forth in Education Code Section 51461.

 For more information, please visit the California Department of Education's State Seal of Biliteracy Web page.
-For information on other states with seal of biliteracy programs, please see the Seal of Biliteracy [http://sealofbiliteracy.org/] Web site.
+For information states with seal of biliteracy programs, please see the Seal of Biliteracy [http://sealofbiliteracy.org/] Web site.

 # # # #